In prime-time address, Biden warns of election-year rhetoric, saying 'it's time to cool it down'

 Saturday's attack upended — at least for now — that counteroffensive on the cusp of the Republican convention.

-The campaign also hopes that Sunday's Oval Office address lets Biden further drive home his point about unity while demonstrating leadership that could assuage nervous critics within his own party.
+The campaign hoped that Sunday's Oval Office address let Biden further drive home his point about unity while demonstrating leadership that could assuage nervous critics within his own party.

 “We’ll debate and we’ll disagree, that’s not going to change,” Biden said in his afternoon remarks.
 “But we’ll not lose sight of who we are as Americans.”